Blackhand Gorge State Nature Preserve: The Central Ohio Railroad (1850)

 The first rails were laid in Blackhand Gorge in 1850 by the Central Ohio Railroad.
 The tracks hugged the river's edge from Claylick to Toboso.
 It took one year to carve through a solid mass of sandstone 64 ft high and 700 ft long producing "The Deep Cut".
 Trains began running in 1851, and in 1865 the Central Ohio Railroad became part of the Baltimore and Ohio railroad.
 In 1958 the construction of Dillon Dam and its resulting reservoir on the Licking River required that the tracks through the gorge be abandoned for a new route.

 The Ohio Electric Interurban (1890)

 In October, 1890 an electric interurban was running from Newark to Granville.
 The line wasn't opened to Zanesville until 1903 due to difficulties cutting a pathway through the gorge.
 An interurban tunnel 19.5 ft high and 327 ft long was blasted through solid rock to complete the job.
 The interurban ran on the opposite side of the Licking River from the B&O Railroad.

-The interurban was short-lived due to the rising popularity of the automobile.
+The interurban was short-lived due to the rising usage of the automobile.
 The last Ohio Electric Interurban car ran through the gorge on February 15, 1929.